17 Types of Pet Turtles: Best Turtles to Have as Pets

 The Size and Species of the Turtle

-First, you must consider the size of a turtle.
-It is not just about the current size of the turtle.
-Know how big it can get and if you have the space to build an enclosure for it.
-Some species can be only 5 inches as it reaches adulthood, while others can grow more than a foot.
-So, choose which size species of turtle you can handle.
+First, think about the turtle’s size.
+Know how big it can get and if you have space for it.
+Some turtles stay small, around 5 inches, while others can grow over a foot.
+Choose a species size you can manage.

 The Legality of Owning a Turtle

-To avoid legal problems, buy or get a turtle from licensed pet stores or breeders.
-Do not attempt to keep wild turtles as pets.
+Buy turtles from licensed pet stores or breeders to avoid legal issues.
+Never keep wild turtles as pets.

 The Appearance of the Turtle